openedx/openedx-webhooks/docs/details.rst

     - PR Number is the number of the pull request.
     - Repo is the name of the repo (like "edx/edx-platform").
     - Contributor Name is the name of the author.
-    - Customer is the author's institution, if one is present in people.yaml.
+    - Customer is the author's institution, if one is present in the database.
     - Blended Jira issues also:

       - have a link to their Blended epic